‘Economic manhandling’: Congress lashes out at Centre after RBI Deputy Governor Viral Acharya quits

 “Government changes, but issues of economic manhandling remain!” tweeted Congress spokesperson Randeep Singh Surjewala.
 “RBI Deputy Governor Viral Acharya adds his name to the long list of experts who attempted to show the ‘mirror of truth’ to BJP regime.
 Four economic advisors, two RBI governors and a NITI Aayog vice-chairperson have resigned earlier!”

 Arvind Subramanian quit as chief economic advisor in June 2018, while Surjit Bhalla resigned from the Economic Advisory Council to the Prime Minister six months later.
-Reserve Bank of India governor Urjit Patel also resigned the same month.
+Reserve Bank of India Governor Urjit Patel also resigned the same month.
 His predecessor Raghuram Rajan had quit in September 2016.

 NITI Aayog Vice Chairperson Arvind Panagariya stepped down from his position in August 2017.
 Earlier this year, two independent members of the National Statistical Commission resigned after the Bharatiya Janata Party-led Central government failed to publish a report on employment that was readied in December.
 The report was released last month.